GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

   * A bool is short for boolean.
 It can contain only `true` or `false`.
   * We often use booleans for yes/no or on/off questions.
   * This argument is true if the module was loaded serverside.
-* `GetILuaFromLuaStatePointer lua_extructor` - Irrelevant for beginners, ignore it for now.
 * `ModuleAssemblyLoadContext assembly_context` - Irrelevant for beginners, ignore it for now.